 - Time change if crossing a time zone

-- All bridges — fixed bridges with heights, opening with type, schedule and VHF channel/hailing info, where to circle while waiting if there are special conditions or shoals nearby
+- All bridges.
+I note fixed bridges with heights, opening with type, schedule and VHF channel/hailing info, where to circle while waiting if there are special conditions or shoals nearby

-- Locks — info as to side for fenders, VHF channel/hailing info, where to circle while waiting, height were dropping or raising, locking procedure if known, other info as pertinent
+- Locks.
+Note which side to put fenders out, VHF channel/hailing info, where to circle while waiting, height were dropping or raising, locking procedure if known, other info as pertinent

-- For bridges and locks in particular, if there are changes in openings by date or day of week, I’ll note them in case our trip gets delayed
+- For bridges and locks in particular, if there are changes in openings by date or day of week, I’ll note them.
+You never know if you will end up delayed.

 - Ship channels or areas where ships are likely to be seen or where they are likely to be moving